cemkoc/dotfiles-1/README.md

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.

+### Features

+1. `zsh` instead of `bash`.
+The main benefit is path autocompletion.
+2. Uses `brew cask` to install many apps.
+This allows third party apps to be placed in a single folder separate from the main applications folder.
+A symlink is used add itself to the `/Applications` folder.

 ### Installation

 Note: Since this script is poorly written, files will be created, modified, and deleted in `~/Downloads`.
 But, you can clone this repo anywhere and this repo will automatically transfer its contents to `~/Downloads` before anything else happens.